Skip to content ↓

 Spelling, vocabulary, grammar, punctuation and glossary

-The 2 statutory appendices – on spelling and on vocabulary, grammar and punctuation – give an overview of the specific features that should be included in teaching the programmes of study.
+The two statutory appendices – on spelling and on vocabulary, grammar and punctuation – give an overview of the specific features that should be included in teaching the programmes of study.

 Opportunities for teachers to enhance pupils’ vocabulary arise naturally from their reading and writing.
 As vocabulary increases, teachers should show pupils how to understand the relationships between words, how to understand nuances in meaning, and how to develop their understanding of, and ability to use, figurative language.
 They should also teach pupils how to work out and clarify the meanings of unknown words and words with more than 1 meaning.
 References to developing pupils’ vocabulary are also included in the appendices.